Did you know that you can customize the information that's shown in your Mailbox and also control the way information is displayed?

 • Repeat this step to add further columns.

-Pro Tip: Don't forget that adding columns may mean that you will need to scroll sideways to see all the columns in your Mailbox views.
+Note: Don't forget that adding columns may mean that you will need to scroll sideways to see all the columns in your Mailbox views.

 The available columns are listed below: